free-audio/clap-juce-extensions/README.md

   required to process a chunk smaller than the chosen resolution.
 * `CLAP_USE_JUCE_PARAMETER_RANGES` can be set to `1` (on) or `0` (off, default) to
-  tell the wrapper to use JUCE's parameter ranges when possible, rather than "normalized" 0-1 parameter ranges for communicatign parameter information with with the host.
+  tell the wrapper to use JUCE's parameter ranges when possible, rather than "normalized" 0-1 parameter ranges for communicating parameter information with with the host.

 ## Risks of using this library